NawarAli1912/EStore.API/README.md

 - **Reuslt Pattern:** Generic result type which work with domain errors to avoid throwing exceptions and return explicit errors.
 - **Cache:** Implement Cache-Aside Pattern to optimize complex queries, using MediatR piplines feature.
 - **Unit Testing:** Unit testing using x-unit framework.
+- **Architecture Tests:** NetArchTest.Rules to test that the code is follwoing the clean archittecture.

 ## Getting Started